-But when people tell me to zig, I always love to zag, so I decided to spend five days there, determined to find something redeeming about the city.
-(I picked an excellent time to visit too: an English friend had just moved to the city, so I had a place to stay and a tour guide!)
+But when people tell me to zig, I always love to zag.
+I decided to spend five days there, determined to find something redeeming about the city — and something budget-friendly too.
+I picked an excellent time to visit too: an English friend of mine had just moved to the city, so I had a place to stay and a tour guide.

 I think this has a lot to do with the fact that you’re in a culture you will always have outsider status in, that most of your new friends are met via work and will probably leave in a few years, and because there’s a sense that it is all temporary and fake.
 It’s not real life.
 It’s this little world we live in right now — a bubble — so why not have fun?

-It’s not cheap (250-700 AED, or $68-190 USD), so they make the most out of it.
+It’s not cheap, usually costing upwards of $100-200 USD, so people make the most out of it.
 I’ve rarely seen people drink so much in so few hours.
 By the time we arrived at the bars later in the evening, I saw grown adults barely keeping themselves from falling down in a way that would make even the most ardent spring breakers cringe.

 “New” Dubai was like an alternative reality that existed inside the hotels and bars.
 The local conservative culture didn’t apply there.
-Seemingly no rules did.
+Seemingly no rules applied.

-Exploring the Dubai Museum, the gold markets, and the Jumeirah Mosque; haggling at local stalls; and marveling at the somewhat monolithically brown architecture, I felt more like I was in the Middle East.
-After three days, it was the first time I felt like I was some place foreign.
+Exploring the Dubai Museum, the gold markets, and the Jumeirah Mosque; haggling at local stalls, and marveling at the somewhat monolithically brown architecture, I like I was in the Middle East.
+After three days in the city, it was the first time I felt like I was someplace foreign.

 Dubai is still a mystery to me.
 I can’t wrap my head around it and am determined to return, turn over more stones, and get under this city’s skin.

-But one thing is for certain — this city is more than a stopover destination!
+But, one thing is for certain — this city is more than a one to two day stopover destination.

 1 – Alcohol can only be served in places attached to hotels so you’ll often find long walkways from hotels to nearby entertainment complexes to get around this rule.
 Otherwise, alcohol can only be bought at duty-free or by residents with a special liquor license.